ABC-iRobotics/ros_course_materials_en/docs/04_da_vinci.md

     ---

-2. Check the topics and nodes of the simulator using the commands learned earlier (`rostopic list`, `rosrun rqt_graph rqt_graph`, etc.).
+2. Check the topics and nodes of the simulator using the commands learned earlier (`ros2 topic list`, `ros2 topic echo`, `ros2 run rqt_gui rqt_gui`, etc.).
 PSM1 publishes the pose of the TCP and the angle of the jaws into the topics below.
 Subscribe to these topic in `psm_grasp.py` and store the current values into variables.

     ```bash
     /PSM1/measured_cp